JianXiao-24/JianXiao-24.github.io/_publications/NFBF.md

 citation: 'J. Wang, J. Xiao, Y. Zou, W. Xie and Y. Liu, "Wideband Beamforming for RIS Assisted Near-Field Communications," in IEEE Transactions on Wireless Communications, 2024, accept to appear.'
 ---

-A joint cascaded channel estimation scheme is proposed for simultaneously transmitting and reflecting reconfigurable intelligent surface (STAR-RIS) systems with hardware imperfections.
-In particular, the practical hybrid near- and far-field electromagnetic radiation with spatial non-stationarity is investigated.
-By exploiting the cascaded channel correlations between different users and between different STAR-RIS elements, a multi-task learning (MTL)-based channel estimation framework is proposed.
-This framework is capable of estimating the cascaded channels for transmission and reflection simultaneously based on noisy observations of the mixture channel.
-Following the design guideline of the proposed MTL framework, an efficient multi-task network (MTN) is developed to reconstruct the high-dimensional channels with limited pilot overhead.
-In the proposed MTN architecture, a mixed convolution and multilayer perception module is exploited to capture the effective hybrid-field channel features.
-This module integrates the locality bias modeling of the channel-wise convolution and the long-range dependency modeling of multilayer perception, which finely learns both local spatial correlations and specific spatial non-stationarity of the hybrid-field cascaded channels.
-Numerical results show that the proposed MTN achieves superior channel estimation accuracy with less training overhead compared with the existing state-of-the-art benchmarks, in terms of required pilots, computations, and network parameters.
+A near-field wideband beamforming scheme is investigated for reconfigurable intelligent surface (RIS) assisted multiple-input multiple-output (MIMO) systems, in which a deep learning-based end-to-end (E2E) optimization framework is proposed to maximize the system spectral efficiency.
+To deal with the near-field double beam split effect, the base station is equipped with frequency-dependent hybrid precoding architecture by introducing sub-connected true time delay (TTD) units, while two specific RIS architectures, namely true time delay-based RIS (TTD-RIS) and virtual subarray-based RIS (SA-RIS), are exploited to realize the frequency-dependent passive beamforming at the RIS.
+Furthermore, the efficient E2E beamforming models without explicit channel state information are proposed, which jointly exploits the uplink channel training module and the downlink wideband beamforming module.
+In the proposed network architecture of the E2E models, the classical communication signal processing methods, i.e., polarized filtering and sparsity transform, are leveraged to develop a signal-guided beamforming network.
+Numerical results show that the proposed E2E models have superior beamforming performance and robustness to conventional beamforming benchmarks.
+Furthermore, the tradeoff between the beamforming gain and the hardware complexity is investigated for different frequency-dependent RIS architectures, in which the TTD-RIS can achieve better spectral efficiency than the SA-RIS while requiring additional energy consumption and hardware cost.